-Each PWS shall list all potential contaminant sources within each DWSP zone or management area in priority order and state the basis for this order.
+Each PWS shall list all potential contamination sources within each DWSP zone or management area in priority order and state the basis for this order.
 This priority ranking shall be according to relative risk to the drinking water source.
-Additionally, each PWS shall identify each potential contamination source as to its location in zone one, two, three and/or four, or in a management area and plot it on the map required in R309-600-9(4)(a)(vi).
+The name and address of each commercial and industrial potential contamination source is required.
+Additional information should include the name and phone number of a contact person and a list of the chemical, biological, and/or radiological hazards associated with each potential contamination source.
+Additionally, each PWS shall identify each potential contamination source as to its location in zone one, two, three, four or in a management area and plot it on the map required in R309-600-9(6)(a)(viii) or R309-600-9(6)(b)(i).